“Monday rolls around and…” you fill in the blank.

 It’s funny how even mornings have a “stereotype.”
 It’s accepted everywhere, especially in our American culture.
-Mornings are rough, tough, and blah.
-People typically don’t look forward to the morning, or even having a good morning – because, as I’ve mentioned, it’s stereotypically negative.
-Of course, there are a few early birds, but generally speaking, most people roll their eyes and think, “not again…”
+Mornings are tough and blah.
+People rarely look forward to the morning, or to even have a good morning–because, as I’ve mentioned, it’s stereotypical.
+There are a few early birds out there, but generally, most people roll their eyes and think, “not again…”